hesmith1029/DragDropTreeWithAbstractItemModel/README.md

 While I only display the name of the item, it is part of a tuble that has it row from the SQL database and its SQL parent.
 I need this information for both the tagging and SQL database reparenting.
 I was unable to do this initially using QstandardItem objects for the tree Items.
 Just before completing this I changed TreeItem to be based on QStandardItem rather than Qobject.
 To my surprise it seems to work, so this will allow some rework of the code eventually.

+The samples this work is based on had references for doing work on columns.
+These have been left in, but it they are not used in my implementation.
+But if you have table rather than a treeview they might be useful.